Solve complex legal tasks with surprising accuracy. With Spellbook you get:

-To help teams choose the best fit, the table below compares strengths and limitations and identifies where each of the top four AI contract redlining tools is most effective.
+To help teams choose the best fit, the table below compares strengths and limitations and identifies where each of the top seven AI contract redlining tools is most effective.

 Spellbook is one of the best AI contract redlining tools, running in Microsoft Word.
 It helps redline contracts quickly, flagging non-market terms and suggesting redlines under the lawyer’s name to preserve authorship and track changes.